comse6998/spring2024/Principles/README.md

 The CDC 8600 ISA defines its own floating-point format.
 It was common in the 1960's and 1970's, before the standardization of floating-point formats, for each computer vendor to have its own format.
 Today, almost everyone uses IEEE 754 floating-point standard, and that is what we are doing.
-Three important features of IEEE 754 floating-point:
+Four important features of IEEE 754 floating-point:
 1. Only a vanishingly small subset of real numbers can be represented as floating-point (even double precision).
 2. IEEE 754 can also represent things that are not real numbers: $`+\infty`$, $`-\infty`$, **NaN**s.
 3. The bit pattern for represented values is non-obvious.

-A more general property of floating-point numbers is that floating-point arithmetic does not follow the same rules as real number arithmetic.
+4. Floating-point arithmetic does not follow the same rules as real number arithmetic.
 In particular, floating-point addition and multiplication are not associative.
 That is, the order of computation may change the final result.
 As a consequence, when comparing floating-point numbers for equality, it is common to compare within a small limit $`\epsilon`$, like $`10^{-9}`$ or $`10^{-12}`$.